-Consider a quantum system of dimension $D$, which can either be a single qubit or many qubits.
-A POVM $E$ on the whole system is described by a positive operator valued measure, that is, a collection of positive operators called effects, $E=\{E_1,E_2,\ldots,E_N\}$, normalised by $\sum_{k=1}^{N} E_k = \I$, where $\I$ denotes the identity operator.
-Mathematically, a generalised measurement $E$ is the most general way to associate a probability distribution over measurement outcomes to a density operator $\rho$, i.e., a map $\Phi_E: M_D \to \RR^N$,
+{\it Shadow tomography with generalised measurements---} Consider a quantum system of dimension $D$, which can either be a single qubit or many qubits.
+A generalised measurement $E$ on the system (positive operator valued measure - POVM) is a collection of positive operators called effects, $E=\{E_1,E_2,\ldots,E_N\}$, summing up to the identity, $\sum_{k=1}^{N} E_k = \I$.
+Each generalised measurement $E$ defines a map $\Phi_E$ which maps a density operator $\rho$ to a probability distribution over measurement outcomes,

-where $M_D$ denotes the space of hermitian matrices acting on $\CC^D$.
-When a single measurement is performed on a system in state $\rho$, an outcome $k$ is obtained according to these probabilities.
+When the measurement is performed, an outcome $k$ is obtained according to this distribution.

-Typical measurements in standard quantum mechanics are a special case of generalised measurements whose effects $E_k$ are projections, thus referred to as \emph{projective measurements}.
-Moreover, if the projection effects $E_k$ are of rank one, the measurements are called ideal von Neumann measurements, or \emph{ideal measurements} for short.
-For example, the measurement of a Pauli operator $\sigma_x$ is an ideal measurement, where the effects are projections on the spin states in the $x$ direction, $\{\ketbra{x^+}{x^+},\ketbra{x^-}{x^-}\}$.
-On the other hand, randomising three Pauli measurements $\sigma_x$, $\sigma_y$, $\sigma_z$ is equivalent to a generalised measurement with effects being the projections on the spin states in the $x$, $y$ and $z$ direction, $1/3 \times \{\ketbra{x^\pm}{x^\pm},\ketbra{y^\pm}{y^\pm},\ketbra{z^\pm}{z^\pm}\}$, where the prefactor ensures its normalisation (see Appendix~\ref{sec:randomisation} for further discussion).
+Typical measurements in standard quantum mechanics are generalised measurements whose effects $E_k$ are rank-$1$ projections, referred to as \emph{ideal measurements}.
+For example, the measurement of a Pauli operator $\sigma_x$ is an ideal measurement, whose effects are projections on the spin states in the $x$ direction, $\{\ketbra{x^+}{x^+},\ketbra{x^-}{x^-}\}$.
+On the other hand, randomising three Pauli measurements $\sigma_x$, $\sigma_y$, $\sigma_z$ is equivalent to a generalised measurement with effects proportional to the projections on the spin states in the $x$, $y$ and $z$ direction, $1/3 \times \{\ketbra{x^\pm}{x^\pm},\ketbra{y^\pm}{y^\pm},\ketbra{z^\pm}{z^\pm}\}$; see~\cite[Appendix~D]{supp} for further discussion.
 Since these effects form an octahedron on the Bloch sphere, we also refer to it as the octahedron measurement.
 Generalised measurements, however, allow for much more flexible ways of extracting information from the system.
-For example, one can consider the generalised measurements defined by different polytopes on the Bloch sphere such as those shown in Fig.~\ref{fig:platonic}.
-Generalised measurements become indispensable in modelling realistic noise in measurement implementation.
+For example, one can consider the generalised measurements defined by different polytopes as in Fig.~\ref{fig:platonic}.
+Generalised measurements become also indispensable in modelling realistic noise in measurement implementation.

-Repeating the measurement $M$ times on the system results in a string of outcomes $\{k_i\}_{i=1}^{M}$.
-This is the only data based on which the information about the system is drawn.
-The idea of shadow tomography is to treat the estimate of the density operator as a temporary information processing step so that the properties of the system can be estimated.